-Karen Appleyard Carmody, Vice President
+Karen Appleyard Carmody, Past President

-Karen Appleyard Carmody, Ph.D., LCSW, is a licensed psychologist and assistant professor at the Center for Child and Family Health (CCFH) in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.
-For over 20 years, her clinical and research focus has been in the areas of infant mental health, child-parent attachment, early childhood trauma and maltreatment, and evidence-based practices to address these issues.
+Karen Appleyard Carmody, Ph.D., LCSW, is the Director of Early Childhood Prevention Programs at the Center for Child and Family Health (CCFH) and a licensed psychologist and associate professor in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.
+She completed her doctoral training in Clinical and Developmental Psychology at the University of Minnesota and an NIMH T32-funded post-doctoral fellowship at the University of North Carolina’s Center for Developmental Science.
+For over 25 years, her clinical and research focus has been in the areas of infant mental health, child-parent attachment, early childhood trauma and maltreatment, and evidence-based practices to address these issues.

 Ennis C. Baker

-Ennis C. Baker, MSW, LCSW is a licensed clinical social worker, with an MSW from UNC-Chapel Hill, specializing in early childhood mental health and has served in a variety of roles serving high risk children ages birth to 5 and their families.
+Ennis is a licensed clinical social worker, specializing in early childhood mental health and has served in a variety of roles serving children birth to 5 and their families.
 She began her career as a toddler teacher in San Francisco’s Bayview/Hunter’s Point neighborhood in 1988 and since 1990 has lived and worked in various counties in North Carolina focusing on children under 5 as a child care provider, home visitor, program director and on a multidisciplinary evaluation team.
 From 1999-2018, Ennis served as a manager and mental health specialist for Orange County Head Start/Early Head Start in Chapel Hill, NC.
-In this role, she provided leadership and early childhood mental health consultation to program staff and families around issues of toxic stress, child abuse & neglect, parenting, preventing and managing children’s challenging behavior, quality child care, adult & child mental health and strengthening families by promoting protective factors.
+In this role, she provided leadership and early childhood mental health consultation to program staff and families around issues of toxic stress, child abuse & neglect, best practice in infant/toddler child care, parenting, preventing and managing children’s challenging behavior, adult & child mental health and strengthening families by promoting protective factors.